White House Highlights LATI President

 America’s community colleges are essential to reaching that goal, and the President is working to support community colleges in graduating an additional 5 million students by the end of this decade.

 Each week the White House highlights ‘Champions of Change’ who are making an impact in their communities and helping America rise to meet the challenges of the 21st century.
-Today, the White House invited Deb Shephard, President of Lake Area Technical Institute in South Dakota, to participate in a roundtable discussion on the positive impact of many community colleges across the nation.
+Today, the White House invited Deb Shephard, President of Lake Area Technical College in South Dakota, to participate in a roundtable discussion on the positive impact of many community colleges across the nation.
 To watch this roundtable live, visit www.whitehouse.gov/live at 2pm EDT today.

-Lake Area Technical Institute was recently selected as a finalist for the Aspen Prize for Community College Excellence, a $1 million annual prize to recognize, reward, and inspire outstanding outcomes in community colleges nationwide.
+Lake Area Technical College was recently selected as a finalist for the Aspen Prize for Community College Excellence, a $1 million annual prize to recognize, reward, and inspire outstanding outcomes in community colleges nationwide.